hjrdave/get-treble-gsm/src/posts/subscribe-and-update.md

 const [{ pokemon, pokemonGame }] = useTreble();
 ```

-You can now use each store variable in your component.
+You can now use each store variable in your component like you would with local state.

 ```html
 <p>{ pokemon } can be found in { pokemonGame }</p>